Confluence State Park 1

 In 2019, catastrophic flooding damaged the area in and around the area’s confluence point.
 Initially the area was difficult to access outside of bushwhacking through rugged, overgrown terrain.
 As of 2025, the situation has improved somewhat, but access still requires some work.
 You can find updates on the damage at the Columbia Bottom website.

-The work starts with getting to the parking lot, as some of the roads in the area are closed as of 2025, and you may have to circle around the south side of the grounds to reach the parking lot.
-From the nearest parking lot, Lot L, it’s approximately 1 mile on foot to the confluence, through roads that have improved since 2025 but may still be subject to the elements, including snow, water, and mud.
+The work starts with getting to the parking lot, as some of the roads in the middle of Columbia Bottom are closed as of 2025.
+You may have to detour around the south side of the area to reach Parking Lot L, which is nearest to the confluence.
+From Lot L it’s approximately 1 mile on foot to the confluence through roads that have improved since in recent years but may still be subject to the elements, including snow, water, and mud.
 The confluence point, while accessible, is still damaged from the flood and it’s unclear when any repairs might be done.

 Things to Do